placrosse/agildata-zero/doc/README.md

 ## How do I use AgilData Zero?

-*NOTE*:  This distribution is only meant for running under Linux Ubuntu 16.04.1 LTS
+*NOTE*:  This distribution is only meant for running under Ubuntu 16.04.1 LTS Linux

 * extract the distribution tar file

     ` tar -xvf agildata-zero.tar.gz`
-* set up your configuration file (an example is provided)
+* set up your configuration file by editing the example items within it (zero-config.xml)

-* start the executable
+* start the executable from within the directory you extracted to

     `./agildata-zero`